-Croatia: Marubeni Japan & Power utility HEP signed an agreement on exclusivity for new unit TPP Plomin C9.
-March 2015. / SEE Energy News
+Croatia: Marubeni Japan & Power utility HEP signed an agreement on exclusivity for new unit TPP Plomin C, SEE Energy News

 Croatia Power Utility Company(HEP) announced that last week signed an agreement on exclusivity with the Japanese Marubeni Corporation, by which “was successfully completed the first phase of the negotiation process in the selection of strategic partners to build and operate unit C in Thermal power plant Plomin”.